-Most recently Matt was Technical Director for Disney’s Pixie Hollow Online (winner of the 2009 Parents Choice Award, Silver Honor), an MMO based on the Tinkerbell franchise.
-As a 15-year veteran of the game industry, Matt shares his experience across the company, acts as a sounding board for issues while lending insight from past experience, helps with hiring and company growth issues, and tells long rambling stories about the old days.
+As a 20+ year veteran of the game industry, Matt shares his experience across the company, acts as a sounding board for issues while lending insight from past experience, helps with hiring and company growth issues, and tells long rambling stories about the old days.

-In 1995 Matt got his start working with Ron Gilbert at Humongous Entertainment.
-Hired as a programmer, Matt worked on a number of award winning titles including Freddi Fish2: Case of the missing Kelp Seeds, Let’s Explore the Farm, Let’s Explore the Airport, and Let’s Explore the Jungle.
-Matt then worked as a Programming lead and co-designer on Putt-Putt Travels Through Time, Pajama Sam2: Thunder and Lighting aren’t so Frightening, Backyard Football, and Blues Clues: Reading Time.
+Matt got his start in the industry in 1995, working with Ron Gilbert at Humongous Entertainment.
+Hired as a programmer, Matt worked on a number of award-winning titles including Freddi Fish2: Case of the Missing Kelp Seeds, Let’s Explore the Farm, Let’s Explore the Airport, and Let’s Explore the Jungle.
+Matt then worked as a Programming Lead and co-designer on Putt-Putt Travels Through Time, Pajama Sam2: Thunder and Lightning Aren’t So Frightening, Backyard Football, and Blues Clues: Reading Time.
 Matt was involved in every aspect of these projects; scheduling, production, design, script revisions, writing filler dialog, casting and directing voice talent, and more.
 Matt represented the company at several E3 conventions showcasing the products to the press.
-He attended the 2000 AIAS award show where Backyard Football was nominated for PC sports game of the year.
+He attended the 2000 AIAS award show where Backyard Football was nominated for PC Sports Game of the Year.
 Matt was also sent to the NFL office in New York City to pitch the treatment of the NFL license integration into the Backyard Sports franchise.

-In 2003 Matt joined Chris Taylor at Gas Powered Games.
-Hired as a technical level designer for Dungeon Siege2 (RPG of the Year 2005, Gamespy, PC Gamer), Matt was responsible for creating environments that reflected the epic scope of the game.
+In 2003, Matt joined Chris Taylor at Gas Powered Games.
+Hired as a technical level designer for Dungeon Siege 2 (RPG of the Year 2005, Gamespy, PC Gamer), Matt was responsible for creating environments that reflected the epic scope of the game.
 With his background in programming, Matt was also responsible for much of the event and quest scripting in the game.
 Through the systems he put in place, usability of the scripting language was expanded, allowing less tech-savvy designers to use the language.
 Matt assumed the role of Lead Level Designer for the Broken World expansion.
 Later Matt transitioned to Supreme Commander (PC Gamers Editors Choice 91%) as the Content Engineering Manager.
-Over the last six months of the project, he helped turn around and organize a department facing serious production challenges, transforming the single player campaign from a weakness to a strength.
-Matt also represented Gas Powered Games at the E3 Conference.

 Vice President of Design